AleksandarDzudzevic/Project_unit_4/README.md

 I will design a new creative social network that will allow users to share their reviews of the small local places.
 The development will be done using the software Flask framework in Python, CSS and HTML.
 It will take around 5 weeks to develop and will be evaluated according to the success criteria stated below by the client.

 ## Success Criteria
-1. The social network website will provide a login and registration system.
+1. The social network website will provide a secure login and registration system.
 >[ Another big problem is not having a place where my friends could see only the recipes I upload]
 2. The social network website will allow users to post reviews of the local places, containing title, date, and content.
 >[I have always faced the big challenge of finding them, as they can be hardly found on google maps where only a few gain exposure]